 Some ODHE and CCGS requirements of note:

 Master’s Degree: An award that requires the successful completion of at least 30 semester credit hours of work beyond the bachelor’s degree.
+Research master’s degrees are the M.A. and M.S.
+These degrees “involve preparation to carry out significant research and to discover new knowledge, whether the particular field of learning is pure or applied.”
+Master’s degrees which do not emphasize research and prepare students to create new knowledge are categorized as professional master’s degrees, and should have the degree title “Master of [Field of Study]” (e.g., Master of Business Analytics).

 Doctoral Degree: The highest award a student can earn for graduate study.
 Doctoral degrees generally require the successful completion of at least 90 semester credit hours of work beyond the bachelor’s degree or at least 60 semester credit hours beyond the master’s degree.
 Deviations from these credit hour guidelines require proper justification and state approval.
 The Doctor of Philosophy (PhD) is a research degree and involves preparation for the conduct of independent research and the discovery of new knowledge.
 Doctoral degrees may also recognize preparation for professional practice.
 Examples of professional practice doctoral degrees include the Doctor of Nursing Practice (DNP), Doctor of Education (Ed.D.) and Doctor of Physical Therapy (DPT).
 (CCGS Guidelines p.
 6)

-If changes in the program curriculum (in contrast to the method of delivery) equal or exceed 50% based on the total number of credit hours in the degree program as published in the current graduate catalog or bulletin, the institution will need to use the new program approval process . . .
-The Graduate Dean (or equivalent administrative officer) at each institution is responsible for determining whether or not a new degree program is created when any existing graduate program undergoes a revision of its curriculum.
-(CCGS Guidelines p.
-6)
+All graduate degree programs require a culminating experience.
+From the CCGS Guidelines: “Examples of suitable culminating experiences include, but are not limited to: preparation of a thesis, dissertation or other creative written work; capstone or exit projects, which may be applied in nature and not necessarily involve research; comprehensive examinations; supervised field experiences, or any other integrated learning experience.
+With proper planning, the culminating experience may be integrated within coursework required for the degree.”
+(Please note that any culminating experience that is part of required coursework must still be an “integrated learning experience.”)

 Certificates